 ● Ecc 4:11 . .
 Further, when two lie together they are warm; but how can he who is alone get warm?

 To be warm, as in Ecc 4:11, implies more than merely warding off a chill.
 It means to be comforted.
 There is very little solace to be found in solitude.
-Loner type of people often end up plagued with depression and dark thoughts because God didn't create Man to live alone.
-People are designed to be couples.
+Loner type of people often end up plagued with feelings of isolation, depression, and dark thoughts.

 ● Ecc 4:12 . .
 Also, if one attacks, two can stand up to him.
 A threefold cord is not readily broken!